hindenbugbite/ws3000-mqtt/README.md

     sudo python3 ./ws3000mqtt.py --host mqtt.local --user mqtt_client --password manysecrets

+or

+    # set MQTT vars
+    MQTT_BROKER_HOST  = "core-mosquitto"
+    MQTT_BROKER_PORT  = 1883
+    MQTT_CLIENT_ID    = "WS3000_Sensor"
+    MQTT_USERNAME     = ""
+    MQTT_PASSWORD     = ""

 The "--test driver" argument is useful to test the USB connection without starting MQTT.
 It will try to find the WS-3000 base station over USB and print data to screen at the default (or custom) interval.

+## MQTT broker troubleshooting

+The MQTT client has a prefix of home/ws-3000.
+This can be changed in the code with the MQTT_TOPIC variable, it "should" apply to the HA discovery messages.

+Assuming you run HAOS with add-ons available and a Mosquitto broker add-on, watch/refresh the log to see the MQTT client connect to the broker.
+The mosquitto add-on shows a hostname "core-mosquitto" and this was not useful since it is inside a docker container.
+Either specify the IP address or hostname for the HAOS machine.
+If the the user/password is incorrect, the log will show access denied.

+Another debug tool is to use the MQTT-Explorer: https://github.com/thomasnordquist/MQTT-Explorer/releases

+This tool allows you to test login to the broker and watch messages update.
+It also shows the discovery configs that HA receives.

 ## HA Discovery